 - Digestive disorders

-Examples of specialized programs could be a gluten or lactose-free diet, a texture-modified food program which presents a wide variety of foods in puree form for residents who may have trouble chewing or swallowing, or a finger foods program for residents who have difficulty with utensils.
+Specialized diets include gluten or lactose-free, as well as low-sodium or sugar-free.
+Other types of specialized diets include a texture-modified food program which presents a wide variety of foods in puree form for residents who may have trouble chewing or swallowing, or a finger foods program for residents who have difficulty using utensils.

-Unique fine dining experiences are something you’ll enjoy every day at The Bristal Assisted Living.
+Unique fine dining experiences are something you’ll enjoy every day as a resident at The Bristal Assisted Living.
 Gourmet meals are prepared and served three times a day, and we partner with local growers and providers to ensure that every meal we serve meets or exceeds The Bristal standards of excellence.